 When you have to move in Omaha or Council Bluffs, notifying all the right people makes the transition much smoother than it otherwise would be.
 If you know whom to notify and then do it, it will help you avoid headaches and trauma later on.
 You don’t want to move to a new house without heat or electricity, do you?
 To help you out, then, here are the people you need to notify when you move in Omaha or Omaha.

-One of the most important entities to notify when you move in Council Bluffs or Omaha is, of course, the post office.
+One of the most important entities to notify when you move in Omaha or Omaha is, of course, the post office.
 You certainly want your email to arrive – and on time – at your new home.

 You don’t necessarily have to do this in person anymore.
 You can put in an official change of address on the U.S.Postal Service website.
 Just keep in mind that there will be a small fee to verify your identity, so have your credit or debit card handy.